Frequently Asked Questions.

 Some recipient banks make a charge for processing an international receipt, or they use the services of a correspondent bank or banks to route the payment to them.
 This can result in charges being levied which they deduct from your payment before crediting the account.

 SWIFT is an acronym for Society for Worldwide Interbank Financial Telecommunications and is the largest secure global messaging system used by financial institutions around the world to send and receive information about the transfer of funds between each other.
 SWIFT is the global standard for sending payments overseas quickly, accurately and securely.

 What is an MT103 (SWIFT)?

 An MT103 is an international standard message format that banks and financial institutions use in the SWIFT network in order to instruct a transfer of funds from one customer to another customer.
 An MT103 contains a record of all the standardised information required for a cross border payment, (otherwise known as a ‘telegraphic transfer’ or ‘wire transfer’) and can be used as proof of payment.

 How can I receive payments?

-You can receive incoming USD payments from payers based in the USA and incoming EUR payments from payers based in the EU through the Collections Account facility.
-Payers based in those jurisdictions can make a domestic payment to your account without having to incur the costs of making a cross-border payment.
+You can receive incoming USD payments from payers based in the USA and incoming EUR payments from payers based in the EU through the Local Collections Account facility.
+Payers based in those jurisdictions can make a domestic payment to your account without having to incur the costs of making a cross-border payment (max $1m from USA).

-For payers based outside these areas, you can receive payments through SWIFT Collections in 34 currencies from over 50 from permitted jurisdictions.
+For payers based outside the USA and EU, you can receive payments through SWIFT Collections in 34 currencies from over 50 from permitted jurisdictions.